The culture-historical Museum Østjylland was founded in 1872, making it one of the oldest and biggest local museums in Denmark.

 Be sure to visit Denmark's most modern Medieval exhibition, where kids can dress up as nuns, monks, noblemen, knights or cobblers.
 Try your hand at a Medieval game or explore what lies behind the exhibition's computer screens!

-At Mondays, 1st May and 5th June the museum is closed.
 There is free access to the museum, and the special exhibitions and events can be seen at the website.